hyperhq/docs.hyper.sh-hyper/Feature/container.md

 # Container

-Hyper_ builds the virtualized container technology (open-source), called [HyperContainer](github.com/hyperhq/hyper), to run your Docker images.
+Under the hood, Hyper_ is using the virtualized container technology (open-source), called [HyperContainer](github.com/hyperhq/hyper), to run your Docker images.
 Simply put,

   > HyperContainer = Hypervisor + Docker image